I. Policy Statement and Purpose

 IV.
 Roles and Responsibilities

-Chancellor: The Chancellor is responsible for final approval of University Policies over which he or she has authority, such authority being determined by policies or regulations of the University of North Carolina and UNC Charlotte.
+The Chancellor is responsible for final approval of University Policies over which they have authority, such authority being determined by policies or regulations of the University of North Carolina and UNC Charlotte.

 A. Standards for Policy Development